sparkflows/sparkflows-docs/docs/index.rst

 Getting Started with Fire Insights
 ===============================

-Fire Insights makes it incredibly easy for anyone to do Big Data Analytics, Data Preparation, Data Science, NLP, OCR, Dedup.
-It also allows you to extend the capabilities with your own operators.
+Fire Insights makes it incredibly fast and easy to do Self-Serve Data Preparation and Advanced Analytics.

+With the power of Fire Insights at your hands, seamlessly find value from your data and scale to Petabytes of data.

+Install on the cloud, on-premise or even on your laptop.
+Fire Insights seamlessly integrates with the most complex of Enterprise Environments.

 Architecture & Deployment
 -------------------------